-When attending an accident scene, the police have an obligation to investigate why the accident happened.
+When the police attend an accident scene, the officer has an obligation to investigate why the accident happened.

-Where the police officer believes that a driver has broken a driving law under the Ontario Highway Traffic Act, the officer may issue a ticket to the offending driver.
+Where the police officer believes a law has been broken, the officer may issue a ticket.

 A rear end accident may have occurred because: